Ahobila Matha

 The Ahobila Matha is a Hindu monastery located at Ahobilam in Andhra Pradesh, India, following the Vadakalai—Sri Vaishnava tradition of Vedanta Desika.
-It was founded by Adivan Satakopa Jiyar in the year 1398 CE.
+It was founded by Adivan Satakopa Jiyar in the early 1400s.

 History

 Adivan Satakopa Jiyar, a Vadakalai saint and disciple of Ghatikasatham Ammal, established the matha in line with the Pancharatra tradition.
 Ammal himself was the successor of the noted Sri Vaishnava teacher, Nadadoor Ammal.
 The founder is also regarded in some accounts as the direct preceptor of the 74 simhasanadhipatis (heads of the Narasimha monastery) originally instituted by Ramanuja.
+The matha has a practice of doing sanchara's regularly to spread srivaishnava tradition instead of staying at a single place.

-According to Professor Srilata Raman, the matha was probably originally founded in Tirumala, the jiyars (pontiffs) later moving to Ahobilam due to the increasing prestige of the competing Tenkalai sect in the same region.
-Through the 15th and 16th centuries, the institution maintained contacts with Vijayanagara, and during this period, it strove to spread Sri Vaishnavism in the Telugu-speaking regions.
+The Matha became influential in Vijayanagara empire, the jiyar was praised in Amuktamalyada as reincarnation of Ramanuja.
+Shashta Parankusha Swamy, the 6th Jiyar of the matha was influential in the Kalinga royal Politics of that era.
+During Talikota, when the deccan sultans defeated Vijayanagara, The matha's pontiffs moved their primary place to Tirumala, Thiruvallur and then Kanchi over 100 years as the Golconda Sultanate occupied Ahobilam and looted it presenting its vast jewel collection and Utsava Murtis to Golconda Sultan of Adil Shahi Dynasty, Ahobilam was reconqured and then after a few decades Muslims re-occupied Ahobilam.
+When Kanchi too fell in 1600s to Muslims (during the reign of the 15th Jiyar of Ahobila Matha), the matha evacuated Kanchi and then moved to Padur and then Narasimhapuram near Kumbhakonam receiving Patronage of Thanjavur Marathas like Serfoji Bhonsle in early 1800s.
+Many Mahants from north India came and became sishyas of Ahobila Acharyas and they established Uttara Ahobila Mathas in Baroda, Ujjain, Rajasthan, Puri, Mathura and Bihar from 1700s to mid 1900s.
+The matha's social and political importance was recognized by the government of Madras presidency.
+The 42nd Jiyar of the Matha established Veda Pathashalas, Agama Pathashalas, Oriental schools around South India and a Sanskrit college in Maduranthakam.
+The 44th Jiyar of the Matha proposed and constructed Srirangam's rajagopura which was left unfinished for centuries.

-The present pontiff is the 46th jiyar, Srivan Satakopa Sri Ranganatha Yateendra Mahadesikan, who succeeded the 45th jiyar, Sri Lakshmi Nrsimha Divya Paduka Sevaka Srivan Satakopa Sri Narayana Yateendra Mahadesikan, after his passing in May 2013.
+The present pontiff is the 46th Jiyar, Srivan Satakopa Sri Ranganatha Yateendra Mahadesikan, who succeeded the 45th jiyar, Sri Lakshmi Nrsimha Divya Paduka Sevaka Srivan Satakopa Sri Narayana Yateendra Mahadesikan, after his passing in May 2013.

 Legend

 According to legend, Malola Narasimha, one of the nine forms of Narasimha at Ahobilam, leapt into the hands of Adivan Satakopa Jiyar, and commanded him to travel across the length and breadth of India.
-As a result, the matha came to hold authority over the Nava Narasimha temples of Ahobilam.
+As a result, the matha came to hold authority over the Nava Narasimha temples of Ahobilam—the Matha and Temple being recognized as a single entity as the Utsava Vigrahas are also a part of Aradhya Vigrahas of the Matha's pontiffs.
+Ahobilam's Ugra Stambha is the birth place of the Hindu deity Narasimha, where he emerged from a pillar to kill the Asura hiranyakashyapu.